PrintedProto/3D-on-an-ATmega328p/README.md

   coordinates.
 - Bonus "distance LED": shines brightly when the statue gets close :-)
 - Conditionally outputs FPS info to serial port.
+- The code uses the U8G2 library to access the OLED; edit file myscreen.h to define the appropriate constructor for your own OLED.

-I had to use SPI in two places: the ATmega328P drives the OLED via its SPI pins, but it is itself programmed via the SPI pins of the "big brother" siting on the right of the breadboard: a Raspberry PI2 I use to program the ATmega328P's flash via <a href="contrib/avrdude_gpio.conf.patch">avrdude</a>.
+- I had to use SPI in two places: the ATmega328P drives the OLED via its SPI pins, but it is itself programmed via the SPI pins of the "big brother" siting on the right of the breadboard: a Raspberry PI2 I use to program the ATmega328P's flash via
+  <a href="contrib/avrdude_gpio.conf.patch">avrdude</a>.
   And yes, the SPI pins are shared.

 Thoroughly enjoyed playing with HW again :-)